Learn with us FAQs

 No; only semi-finalists and finalists are interviewed.
 During a typical year, 125 to 135 students are offered interviews.
 If a student declines the offer, he or she will not be considered for admission.

-The first round of interviews take place via electronically in November and December.
-The second round takes place at the UWC-USA campus in Montezuma, New Mexico, in January.
+The first round of interviews takes place electronically in November and December.
+The second round takes place at the UWC-USA campus in Montezuma, New Mexico, the weekend of February 14, 2020.
 Financial assistance is available for students who need help to cover travel costs.